 - Partner User profiles are limited to five IP addresses.
-To increase this limit, contact Salesforce. - The Salesforce Mobile Classic app can bypass IP ranges that are defined for profiles.
-Salesforce Mobile Classic initiates a secure connection to Salesforce over the mobile carrier's network.
-However, the mobile carrier's IP addresses can be outside of the IP ranges allowed for the user's profile.
-To prevent bypassing IP definitions on a profile, disable Salesforce Mobile Classic for that user. - 4.
+To increase this limit, contact Salesforce. - 4.
 Optionally enter a description for the range.
 If you maintain multiple ranges, use the Description field to provide details, such as which part of your network corresponds to this range. - 5.
-Click Save. - Note: Cache settings on static resources are set to private when accessed via a Lightning Platform site whose guest user's profile has restrictions based on IP range or login hours.
+Click Save. - Note: Cache settings on static resources are set to private when accessed via a Salesforce Site whose guest user's profile has restrictions based on IP range or login hours.
 Sites with guest user profile restrictions cache static resources only within the browser.
 Also, if a previously unrestricted site becomes restricted, it can take up to 45 days for the static resources to expire from the Salesforce cache and any intermediate caches. - Note: You can further restrict access to Salesforce to only those IPs in Login IP Ranges.
 To enable this option, in Setup, enter Session Settings in the Quick Find box, then select Session Settings and select Enforce login IP ranges on every request.
 This option affects all user profiles that have login IP restrictions.